5 Best beaches in Morocco for different travel styles

 Visit Morocco's beaches for adventures and peaceful getaways.
 The best beaches in Morocco include Legzira, Taghazout, and Saidia.

-Cool breezes from the Atlantic Ocean and the warm Mediterranean sun shining overhead make Morocco beaches a paradise on earth.
-Here’s our list of the five best beaches in Morocco to visit, especially for those looking for exciting activities, secluded getaways, or family-friendly fun.
+Wondering where the best beaches in Morocco are?
+They line both the Atlantic and Mediterranean coasts, each with its own feel.
+Here’s our list of the five best beaches in Morocco to visit, especially for those looking for exciting activities, secluded getaways, or family-friendly fun

 Legzira Beach (Sidi Ifni)